MotherNature/theladders-object-calisthenics/interactions.md

 + TheLadders should be able to get a report of what jobseekers have applied to jobs on any given day.
 + TheLadders should be able to get the job application report in either csv or html format.
-+ TheLadders should be able to ascertain jobseeker, job, recruiter amd job application date from the job applicaiton report.
++ TheLadders should be able to ascertain jobseeker, job, recruiter and job application date from the job application report.
 + TheLadders should be able to see aggregate job application numbers by job and recruiter.
 + TheLadders wants the system to be able to handle more than one job with the same title.
 + TheLadders wants the system to be able to handle more than one jobseeker with the same name.